 Since the MIC's initial adoption of guidelines in 2010, it has encouraged mobile service providers to provide SIM unlock options for customers' mobile devices, as it believes that the practice of SIM locking prevents consumers from freely choosing mobile service carriers and causes competition stagnation.
-Following an August 2018 amendment to the guidelines, mobile service providers will be required to honour SIM unlock requests for all mobile devices effective as of 1 September 2019, including devices purchased on second-hand markets, other than mobile devices for which the purchase price is being paid in instalments (in which case, SIM unlock requests must still be honoured starting 100 days after the purchase).
-In August 2021, the MIC drastically revised the guidelines such that, as a general rule, SIM locking is prohibited.
-SIM locking will only be permitted with the MIC's prior approval.
+Most recently, in August 2021, the MIC drastically revised its guidelines such that, as a general rule, SIM locking is prohibited.
+SIM locking is now only permitted with the MIC's prior approval.

-Until recently, there had been little progress toward the abolishment of automatically renewing two-year service contracts.
-For years MNOs frequently required customers enjoying the benefits of their effectively free mobile device programmes to enter into two-year contracts under which customers were required to pay approximately ¥10,000 for early termination, plus an accelerated payment of the purchase price of a smartphone that would otherwise be paid by instalments during the two-year term.
-The two-year contract system, in conjunction with the effectively free mobile device practice, has long been identified as reducing customers' freedom of choice in mobile service carriers.
-Although the MIC issued guidelines on numerous occasions over the years to address these contracting practices, which it viewed as raising anticompetitive concerns, the guidelines were largely ineffective in addressing the fundamental issue of automatically renewing two-year contracts.
+In the past, progress toward the abolishment of automatically renewing two-year service contracts was slow.
+For years MNOs frequently required customers under 'free' mobile device programmes to enter into two-year contracts under which customers were required to pay approximately ¥10,000 for early termination, plus an accelerated payment of the purchase price of a smartphone that would otherwise be paid by instalments during the two-year term.
+The two-year contract system, in conjunction with the 'free' mobile device programmes, has long been identified as reducing customers' freedom of choice in mobile service carriers and viewed by the MIC as raising anticompetitive concerns.
+Although the MIC issued guidelines on numerous occasions over the years to address these contracting practices, its guidelines were largely ineffective in addressing the fundamental issue of automatically renewing two-year contracts.

-However, the government finally took the next step in May 2019 by legislatively imposing restrictions on the use of automatically renewing two-year contracts through an amendment to the Telecommunication Business Act - a significantly more affirmative step than its prior non-binding guidelines.
-As a general principle, the newly amended Telecommunication Business Act prohibits the use of any contract provisions that would restrict consumers' ability to terminate their mobile service contracts if the restrictions rise to a level that would be deemed to have anticompetitive effects.
-Given the generality, the MIC has been delegated the task of adopting specific regulations to carry out this mandate.
+However, the government finally took steps to address this issue in May 2019 by amending the Telecommunication Business Act to impose restrictions on the use of automatically renewing two-year contracts - a significantly more affirmative step than its prior non-binding guidelines.
+As a general principle, the newly amended Telecommunication Business Act prohibits the use of any contract provisions that would restrict consumers' ability to terminate their mobile service contracts, if the restrictions rise to a level that would be deemed to have anticompetitive effects.
+Given its generality, the MIC has been delegated the task of adopting specific regulations to carry out this mandate.
 The MIC's regulations clarify the types of anticompetitive behaviour that are prohibited under the amended Telecommunication Business Act.
 The MIC's regulations list, among others, the following as examples of prohibited provisions in consumers' mobile service contracts:

-- any termination penalty (regardless of amount) in conjunction with a contract term longer than two years; - b regardless of contract length, any early termination penalty in excess of ¥1,000; and

-- automatic renewal clauses coupled with an early termination fee, regardless of the initial contract term, unless the following conditions are met: - the contract must be terminable without a fee during a minimum three-month window extending from one month prior to expiry of the original contract term through the first two months of the renewal period; - consumers must be given the choice, upon execution of the original contract, not to have any termination penalty apply to renewal periods; - consumers must be given the choice, at the time of automatic renewal, not to have any termination penalty apply to that renewal period; and - the service provider cannot change pricing or terms to incentivise customers to consent to a longer termination penalty period.
+- a any termination penalty (regardless of amount) in conjunction with a contract term longer than two years; - b regardless of contract length, any early termination penalty in excess of ¥1,000; and - c automatic renewal clauses coupled with an early termination fee, regardless of the initial contract term, unless the following conditions are met: - the contract must be terminable without a fee during a minimum three-month window extending from one month prior to expiry of the original contract term through the first two months of the renewal period; - consumers must be given the choice, upon execution of the original contract, not to have any termination penalty apply to renewal periods; - consumers must be given the choice, at the time of automatic renewal, not to have any termination penalty apply to that renewal period; and - the service provider cannot change pricing or terms to incentivise customers to consent to a longer termination penalty period.